-4. JE Connector for certified installations by classification Bodies - 5.
-Interface wire harness - 6.
+4. Connector for certified installations by classification Bodies - 5.
 Power line.

-The wire harnesses provided with the engine include connectors for all optional components that can be ordered and their connections to the JB connector for the instrument panel.
+The wire harnesses provided with the engine include the connectors for all optional components which may ordered and their connections to the JQA connector for the indication and control panel.